arvinboggs/ChirpyStarterTry/_posts/2022-12-25-blazor-upload-download.md

     }
     ```

-8. Save the uploaded into the server's local disk.
+8. Save the uploaded file into the server's local disk.
     ``` c#
     var pFile = Request.Form.Files.FirstOrDefault();
     if (pFile == null)